 New Zealand: https://bitnz.com/ ; https://tua.co.nz

 Mexico: https://www.volabit.com/en ;

 If you do not wish to take back bitcoin exchanged fiat currency into your bank, and would like the convenience of a debit card, there are some excellent options.
 Note that some cards cannot be shipped to some countries ... notably the USA.
 Please read the individual card company website carefully about shipping and fee details.

-A non-USA based company whose card can ship and work in the USA is the Wagecan (Golden Card).
+A non-USA based company whose card can ship and work in the USA and most other countries is the Wagecan (Golden Card).
 Note though that it is initially expensive to buy ($130 - $170 USD), has a low yearly ATM limit ($25k) and takes many days to fund the card.... but it works.

-Wirex seems to be pre-launching a new card that may be bank based.
+Wirex & Spectrocoin (Bankera) seem to be pre-launching a new card (only UK & Europe at first) that may be bank based.
 Still waiting on Tex10 and Monaco to launch worldwide options.

 Cards available to USA Citizens:

 (Wagecan's Golden Card is available outside the EU)